-At the heart of First in the Queue lies the premise that if we want things to change, we have to embody the change we wish to see.
-By doing this work, putting ourselves front and centre, in this context, it enables us to flourish and have better working and private relationships with others.
+I had the idea for First in the Queue some years ago when I was working in high-pressure environments within the private business sector.
+At its heart lies the premise that if we want things to change, we have to embody the change we wish to see.
+By doing this work, putting ourselves front and centre, in this context, developing mental resilience enables us to flourish and have better relationships with others.

 I’ve had my own mindfulness practice for many years (a pre-requisite for teaching mindfulness to others) and have studied Mindfulness-Based Approaches at Bangor University’s School of Psychology.
 In 2015 I became a certified .b teacher, teaching mindfulness to young people (11 – 18 years).

 I am nearing the end (final year) of a 3-year MSc, Studies in Mindfulness, with the University of Aberdeen.
 The unique focus of this course is a compassionate approach to mindfulness practice that is the basis for deepening insight, which then enriches one’s life and work.

 In recent years, I have worked extensively with military veterans and emergency services personnel, suffering from mental health issues resulting from the effects of trauma.

 For more information about mental resilience training, contact Sue here.